Seven Free Ways to Improve Your Online Presence

 You can do many things to improve your online presence.
 Here are seven that can have the biggest impact, and they’re free!

 I guess my first tip should be “Get a website” but I’m going to assume you know how important that is.
-Please don’t rely wholly on social media as your only online presence – you don’t own your Facebook or Instagram account, Facebook does.
+Don’t just rely on social media – you don’t own your Facebook account, Facebook does.
 But you do own your website and these tips will get your website found online.

 1. Know who your ideal customer is.

 Take the time to work out who your ideal customer is, and please don’t say, “Everyone is my ideal customer”.
 If you try to market to everyone you end up selling to no one.